joonarafael/visualpathfinder/README.md

 Application uses Tailwind CSS for styling and additionally features ready-made UI components provided by the [shadcn/ui library](https://ui.shadcn.com/ "shadcn/ui Homepage").

 Automatic software testing powered by the Jest library.
-Tests cover the core application logic.
+Tests cover the core application logic and perform robust testing for the 3 provided algorithms.
 The user interface is not covered by automatic testing.
 Coverage report of the automatic testing can be found [here](https://app.codecov.io/gh/joonarafael/visualpathfinder "Codecov Report for Visual Pathfinder").

 ## Algorithms